Kerry Young (The Bill): Characterisation

 Kerry Young, 23, is a confident and sparky young woman.
 She is down to earth, vital and upbeat, refusing to be depressed at what life throws at her.
 Gregarious and friendly, Kerry has always enjoyed a group situation, thriving on the approval of others.
 A career in the police offered her a team atmosphere and ordered structure that she craved from the services, so she signed herself up straight from school.
 A young woman living life to the full, she does still have an unfulfilled wanderlust... at least in theory anyway.

 Kerry was initially billed as "a confident woman who lands in some tricky situations."
 Kerry's profile on the show's official website describes her as impulsive, optimistic, willing to "get her hands dirty" and a "believer in fate".
 Cordingly enjoyed playing a character that was not "a real bitch" unlike her previous roles.
 She called Kerry "loving, confident and bubbly", as well as likeable, "open with everybody" and attractive to men.
 She said Kerry often "leaps before she looks", and was not one for analysing things, as she would rather just get on with it.
 Sometimes her attitude leads to frustration from her older colleagues, but her "natural charm" almost always sees someone willing to help her out of bad situations.
 Her profile also states that she has a tendency to become "petulant" if her charm does not work and someone dislikes her.
 In her fictional backstory, Kerry was raised by her single father, following the death of her mother when she was young.
 This has led Kerry to look for "the perfect fairytale marriage", which results in her establishing relationships that inevitably fail.

 Cordingly was keen to wear Kerry's police uniform when she started out and found that it helped her get into character.
 However, after a few months of filming, she said that it was not sexy at all and believed she resembled the Michelin man when wearing it.
 Describing the uniform for a piece in the Sunday Mirror, Cordingly wrote: "On my feet are huge army boots.
 Then we have the trousers.
 Nice and sturdy.
 Now come the layers – shirt, jumper and bulbous stab-vest (which makes me look like a turtle)."
 She said the belt to which the various pieces of police equipment were attached made sure that viewers could not see that she had a waist.
-She likened the coat to something work by Paddington Bear, while the hat was in the "Laurel and Hardy-style".
+She likened the coat to something worn by Paddington Bear, while the hat was in the "Laurel and Hardy-style".
 Cordingly thought she looked "hilarious" and believed her co-stars looked both "cool and relaxed" while she felt like King Kong.